ash-project/ash/usage-rules.md

 - Use `authorize?: false` in tests where authorization is not the focus
 - Write generators using `Ash.Generator`
 - Prefer to use raising versions of functions whenever possible, as opposed to pattern matching

+## Debugging

+Use `dbg` instead of `IO.puts` or `Logger.*` for debugging purposes

+## Ash.CiString

+Ash Resource attribute values with the type `:ci_string` use the `Ash.CiString` struct.
+Follow these instructions for working with `Ash.CiString`:

+- Compare two `CiString` structs using the `==`, `!=` operators and `CiString.compare/2`
+- Compare a regular string and a `Ash.CiString` with `Ash.Comp.equal?/2`
+- Use `Ash.CiString.to_comparable_string/1` instead of `Ash.CiString.value/1` and `String.downcase/1`
+- Use `CiString.value/1` to return the CiString's potentially mixed-case string value.
+Use it to retrieve the CiString's display value and for other purposes
+- For non-comparison operations involving CiStrings and strings, either use `CiString.to_comparable_string/1` and `String.downcase/1` or call `CiString.to_comparable_string/1` twice, the second time with the regular string